mooreaw-boisestate/example-data/docs/intro-to-git-and-github/into-to-git-and-github.md

 ![](img/sas-epg-3-open-programs-from-repo.png)

+The source files will be marked as *shortcuts* to the place they're stored in the Git Repo, rather than embedded in the project file.
+However, if you pass the project folder to someone else, the relative paths should ensure they can open things up and run the code.

 ## Markdown

 As you have seen, a lot of what Git/GitHub facilitates is communication and documentation.
 Thus, writing is a pretty important part of working with this tool!
 In many places you can write text, GitHub can interpret it as [***Markdown***](https://guides.github.com/features/mastering-markdown/).
 Markdown is a lightweight syntax for styling writing/text on the web.
 Mostly, it looks like regular text, but certain symbols are used to denote formatting.